victortoso/victortoso.github.io/content/en/about.md

 thumbnail= "images/about.webp"
 +++

-My name is Victor Toso de Carvalho and I'm a Brazilian Software Engineer based in the city of [Colle di Val d'Elsa][], Italy.
+My name is Victor Toso and I'm a Brazilian Software Engineer based in the city of [Colle di Val d'Elsa][], Italy.

 I'm currently working in the Virtualization team of [Red Hat][] in projects